meteor/meteor/content/react.md

 }
 ```

-You can render a component heirarchy to the DOM using the `react-dom` package:
+You can render a component hierarchy to the DOM using the `react-dom` package:

 ```jsx
 import { Meteor } from 'meteor/meteor';